PART ONE: Myths (First posted in 2013, updated 2017)

 Kennedy, like his predecessors, denounced Soviet aggression and glorified American freedom.
 Yet this advent of the archetypal King energy was, in a very subtle way, calling into question some of the basic values of capitalism itself.
 At a time when the nation hadn’t fully completed its transformation from Protestant frugality to a consumer culture, this (in the eyes of what we now call the Deep State) may have been his greatest transgression.

-A secondary aspect of the archetype of the King is our longing for the return of the King, as exemplified by the stories of Odysseus, Christ and significantly, King Arthur of Camelot.
-This is a universal mythic theme, but it has particular meaning for us, because a primary characteristic of the central type of figure in American myth, the Hero, is that once he saves the innocent community, he leaves.
+A secondary aspect of the archetype of the King is our longing for the return of the King, as exemplified by the Greek stories of Odysseus, the Hebrew expectation of the Messiah (originally mashiah, and rendered in the Septuagint translation as the Greek Khristos) and significantly, King Arthur of Camelot.
+This is a universal mythic theme, but it has particular meaning for us, because a primary characteristic of the central type of figure in American myth, the Hero, is that once he saves the innocent community, he leaves that community.
 Our Kings have all moved on, westward, toward the setting sun and the Other World, and we long for the imagined times and places where they once peacefully ruled over us and our service to them gave our lives meaning.

 Where has the King gone?
 Indeed, where is Camelot?
-This is the power of mythic images.
+These are the kind of questions that evoke the power of mythic images.
 In British myth, the original Camelot had no specific location.
 Thus, writes Arthurian scholar Norris Lacy, “Camelot, located nowhere in particular, can be anywhere.”